Under existing legislation, employers with over 250 employees must publish data specific to the Gender Pay Gap on an annual basis.

 What does this mean?

-In the meantime, employers may wish to consider their internal policies and whether measures can be implemented in readiness for the requirements around publication.
+Large businesses may wish to consider their internal policies and whether measures can be implemented in readiness for the requirements around publication.

 If you have any queries around the gender pay gap or menopause, please contact a member of the Employment team.